Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Patients with inflammatory bowel disease, severe acid reflux, or malabsorption disorders may achieve better results with NAD+ injections due to impaired oral supplement absorption.
 Individuals with needle phobias, bleeding disorders, or those taking anticoagulant medications may prefer oral NMN to avoid injection-related complications.
 Always consult your physician about method selection if you have underlying medical conditions.

 Both methods produce temporary increases in cellular NAD+ levels that gradually return to baseline after discontinuation.
-NAD+ injections maintain elevated levels for 1-2 weeks after stopping, while oral NMN effects typically diminish within 3-7 days of discontinuation.
+NAD+ injections maintain increased levels for 1-2 weeks after stopping, while oral NMN effects typically diminish within 3-7 days of discontinuation.
 Long-term cellular benefits may persist longer, but continued supplementation is generally required to maintain optimal NAD+ levels.

 Both NAD+ injections and oral NMN appear safe for long-term use based on available clinical data, though studies longer than 12 months remain limited.
 Oral NMN may present fewer risks related to injection technique and sterile handling, while NAD+ injections offer more predictable dosing and effects.
 Regular medical monitoring is recommended for either approach when used long-term.